fzavalia/akka-http-todos/README.md

 Implement at least 2 actors from `akka` which should communicate with each other.

-`Todos` should be stored in a MySQL database.

 Add a `Dockerfile` to the project and run the server through it.

 Passable test coverage.